 Where to Get Water Along the Trail

-Always Pack The Essentials
+Always Carry The Essentials

 Packing the right items be make the difference between a happy hike or a hurting hike.
 It can even be the difference between life and death.
 So it’s essential to get it the right supplies into your hiking pack.
 These ten essentials is the basic list of gear you’ll want to pack every time you heat out.